idealparable/BibleQ/DidLazarusWriteJohn.md

   "On a <u>boat</u>, then, it <u>must</u>,<br>
   "Be quite <u>prone</u> to some <u>rust</u>."

-- **Overconfident Extrapolation:** "A pattern found in most cases with limited data, will (or will most likely) apply to other cases." **(Pattern in one or a few, to pattern in most of all.)**
+- **Overconfident Extrapolation:** "A pattern found in most cases with limited data, will (or will most likely) apply to other cases." **(Pattern in one or a few, to pattern in most or all.)**

-  "I've noticed metal boats tend to be used for work purposes like commercial fishing or shipping of goods.
+  Example of Overconfident Extrapolation Fallacy: "I've noticed metal boats tend to be used for work purposes like commercial fishing or shipping of goods.
 Probably this pattern extends back through all history, so the boat Peter wanted to go fishing on in John 21?
 Totes metal."

    "I have <u>not</u>iced a <u>patt</u>ern,<br>
    "So my <u>doubts</u> have been <u>scatt</u>erned,<br>